Both residents of Nashville and its visitors will agree that traffic congestion in the city can get frustrating, particularly throughout rush hour.

 The things below are some recommendations to abide by.
 Although unofficial and unwritten, these guidelines help reduce traffic congestion when driving all over Nashville highways and side roads.

 - Speed limit signs are placed everywhere, reminding everyone to follow the minimum speed of which to travel.
-The maximum speed is understood to be 10 miles over the minimum, while beyond 12 miles means ending up in traffic court.

 - Center lanes are only meant for slowing down to make a left turn.
 It should never be used for passing because traffic can go in from both directions and encourage a game of chicken.